 c - confidential

-The differences between the Prodcom survey indices and the STS survey indices are mainly the results of different methodologies.
-In contrast to the STS monthly survey, in the Prodcom annual survey more reporting units are included and data are collected for the previous year, while in the monthly survey data are collected on the monthly basis for the current year.
-In addition, the differences occur due to the different methodologies of reporting the value of the subcontractor operations.
+The differences between the indices calculated on the base of sold value from Prodcom survey and the STS survey turnover indices are mainly the results of different methodologies.
+The differences occur due to the different methodologies of reporting the value of the subcontractor operations.
 In the STS survey, as in the Prodcom survey from 2021 on, subcontractors report a fee received for a service, but in STS survey the principal report the turnover from the products sold, while in the Prodcom survey the principal do not report anything.

 15.4.
 Coherence - internal